 Economists apply rational decision-making procedures to complex questions -- to do well, requires an ability to think analytically.
 This is, at least in part, what makes economics a prestigious major.

 Economics is recognized as a demanding curriculum and is viewed that way by prospective employers.
 Majoring in economics as an undergraduate will help you to build a strong foundation for a variety of careers, including business, law, foreign service, journalism, public administration and teaching.

 Students in the College of Business may make certain substitutions.
-It's a good idea to plan your curriculum as early as possible, in consultation with the Undergraduate Advisor for the Department of Economics, Dr. William Kern.
+Plan your curriculum as early as possible in consultation with the economics undergraduate advisor.